 • The reinforcing bars uncovered were the old ½ inch rebar bent up from the concrete slab and built into the centre of the brickwork up to, and possibly into, the cast in-situ concrete coping.

 The existing half brick balustrade walls contained mild steel reinforcing bars.
 From our investigations it was apparent the damage to the brickwork (cracking/spalling/previous repairs) resulted from the expansive corrosion of these bars which reduced the effectiveness of the bar, especially at the asphalt tuck line leaving the wall vulnerable to failure represent a safety issue.

 The reinforcing bars viewed had corroded, delaminated and expanded, rendering the bars ineffective.
 The half-brick thick balustrade wall’s stability is dependent on the reinforcing.

 Wrought iron decorative panels, built in lugs viewed, assessed to be corroded, delaminated and expanded, lifting and cracking the brickwork.

 AWT have previously successfully completed remedial schemes to ameliorate similar defects at many other blocks.

-AWT’s remedial scheme involved the development of methods and the design of equipment to enable them to undertake the remedial reinforcement, installing restraint posts, expansion joints, removal of the existing reinforcing rebars and then make good the brickwork to the balustrade walls, to the access decks and to the private balconies.
+AWT’s remedial scheme involved the development of methods and the design of equipment to enable us to undertake the remedial reinforcement, installing restraint posts, expansion joints, removal of the existing reinforcing rebars and thereafter make good the brickwork to the balustrade walls, to the access decks and to the private balconies.

 The remedial scheme also alleviated the need for the removal and replacement of the balustrade walls, along with all the associated problems that this would have entailed for the occupants with the added benefits of a considerable cost saving and resulting impact on the environment.